kahseng-dev/AmongUs-Website/README.md

 # Among Us Website Revamp #
-This website is a revamp of the original Among Us Website.
-Among Us is the #1 trending game on IOS and Android devices as of (15/11/2020).
+This website is a revamp of the original Among Us website.
+Among Us is the #1 trending game on IOS and Android devices as of 15/11/2020.
 With that said, looking at the original website, it is very outdated, which can mislead new players looking to explore more about the game.

 This project aims to update the website in both information and design so that new players that visit the website can find updated information about the game.